Oplexitie/Cupcakes-Framework/README.md

 - Office
 	- A simple scrolling system where the speed is based on how close your mouse is to the screens edge.
- 	- A more advanced system with the ability to scroll up and down (harder than it sounds with the shader)
 	- An equirectangular perspective shader ( like the one seen in [Five Nights at Candy's Remastered](https://gamejolt.com/games/five-nights-at-candy-s-remastered/426659) )
 - Camera System
 	- A simple camera system that can be easily expanded to include more rooms
   - A flip up and down camera animation that won't break when spammed !
   - Camera movement ( like in FNAF 1 )
-  - Support for smaller cameras while still supporting camera movement ( thanks to Godot's image region system )
-  - Support for animated images on the camera ( via the AnimationPlayer node )
 - Character AI ( no Jumpscares )
   - AI system faithful to the original FNAF games
-  - AI difficutly based on a scale from 0 to 20 ( basically Custom Night )
+  - AI difficutly based on a scale from 0 to 20 ( for Custom Night )
   - Custom character states for alternate poses on Cameras

  ## Other info